 - 1. In disputes concerning international commerce, arbitration has many advantages.
 But arbitration is valuable only to the extent that the agreement to arbitrate can be implemented and the resulting award can be enforced.
 A very important question in international commercial arbitration is whether an arbitral award will be enforced in all relevant countries, including the site of the arbitration and countries other than the country whose legal system governed the proceedings and the resolution of substantial issues. - 2.
 The New York Convention.
 The New York Convention of 1958 provides the structure to frame that question, but it does little to answer the question with respect to the arbitrability of intellectual property disputes-a particularly difficult problem. - a.
 The New York Convention establishes a unified legal framework for the fair and efficient settlement of disputes arising in international commercial relations.
 More than 100 countries are parties to the Convention, including most important socialist and capitalist trading nations and an increasing number of developing countries. - b.
 The New York Convention focuses on two essential elements of international arbitration: - i.
 The enforcement of arbitration agreements and the enforcement of foreign arbitral awards.
 It applies to arbitral awards rendered in any country other than that of enforcement or otherwise not considered domestic in the country in which enforcement is sought.
 New York Convention, Article I(1).
 However, under Article V of the Convention, an appropriate court of a member country may deny recognition and enforcement of a foreign arbitral award. - ii.
 Article V sets out seven grounds for denying recognition and enforcement of a foreign arbitral award.
 New York Convention, Article V. Two of those in Article V(2) are especially relevant to arbitration of intellectual property disputes.
-Under Article V(2)(a) recognition and enforcement of an award may be refused by competent authority (i.e., an appropriate court) in the country where recognition and enforcement are sought if that authority finds that the subject matter in dispute is not arbitrable in the country.
-Under Article V(2)(b), that authority may refuse recognition and enforcement of an award if that would be contrary to the public policy of the country.
+Under Article V(2)(a) recognition and be contrary to the public policy of the country.